 This course introduces students entering the teaching profession to the knowledge and skills required to demonstrate proficiency in the current technology standards that have been established for educators.
-The course focuses on both knowledge and performance, and it includes hands-on technology activities.
+The course focuses on both knowledge and performance, and it includes hands-on technology activities that are used with diverse with student populations.
 Recommended Prereq: Keyboarding; basic skill in word processing, spreadsheet and database programs.
-(3 lec/0 lab)